Skip to content

 Code implementation

-Based on the code from the previous problem, we consider initiating a hash set duplicated in each round of choices, used to record elements that have been tried in that round, and prune duplicate elements:
+Based on the code from the previous problem, we introduce a hash set duplicated in each round.
+This set keeps track of elements we have already attempted, so we can prune duplicates:

 [file]{permutations_ii}-[class]{}-[func]{permutations_ii}

-Assuming all elements are distinct from each other, there are \(n!\) (factorial) permutations of \(n\) elements; when recording results, it is necessary to copy a list of length \(n\), using \(O(n)\) time.
-Thus, the time complexity is \(O(n!n)\).
+Assuming all elements are distinct, there are \(n!\) (factorial) permutations of \(n\) elements.
+Recording each result requires copying a list of length \(n\), which takes \(O(n)\) time.
+Hence, the total time complexity is \(O(n!n)\).

-The figure below shows the scope of the two pruning conditions.
-Note, each node in the tree represents a choice, and the nodes from the root to the leaf form a permutation.
+The figure below shows the scope of these two pruning strategies.
+Each node in the tree represents a choice; the path from the root to any leaf corresponds to one complete permutation.

 Scope of the two pruning conditions